ctimmons/cs_utilities/README.md

 cs_utilities (A C# Utilities Library)
 =====================================

+NOTE: This repository is archived.
+Its replacement is the [Lazy8](https://github.com/ctimmons/Lazy8) repository, which is built on .Net Core/5/6/7/8.

 Just a few C# projects of utility code I've accumulated over the years.

 License